-The problems in the porn industry mirror issues of sexual violence that affect women everywhere.
 The answer is complex.
 It has everything to do with the insular, clan loyalty culture of the porn industry.
 It also has to do with how the industry eroticizes boundary pushing, and how that contributes to the erosion of consent and a culture of silence and shame surrounding sex work.
 And the problems in the porn industry mirror issues of sexual violence that affect women everywhere—and reflect a broader popular culture in which violence against women is on wild display, normalized and glittering on every television network.

 Let’s start with McKai’s description of what makes a male porn performer popular in the first place.
 The pornographer spoke about an actor’s ability to build rapport with his female co-stars.

 “A male performer must be able to push her to do things she doesn’t know she can do yet—on cue,” McKai said.
 “He has to build trust while pushing her, and it has to look natural.”

 Being pushy is very different from raping someone.
 But in the adult industry, actors participate in sexual fantasies in which boundaries are often warped and eroded.
 That erosion is in turn applauded and rewarded professionally.
 Wouldn’t that make the adult industry an ideal place where a rapist can thrive?

 I’m not suggesting that the sex industry is inherently nocuous or that it invites rape.
 There are hundreds of male porn stars who have not been accused of assault on Twitter or elsewhere.
 Some are respectful.
 Some truly love women and care about their safety.
 And with a respecting, trustworthy partner, edge play, rape play, blood play and lots of other boundary-pushing sex can be extremely pleasurable, healthy and fun both on- and off-camera.